 How Is the Employee Experience Actionable?

-Not only does mobile communication with an employee app line up with the digital roadmap, but it also directly influences the employee experience at every step in the employee lifecycle (ELC).
-The ELC consists of all the steps or processes in which an employee participates during his or her relationship with an organization.
+Not only does mobile communication with an employee app align with the digital roadmap, but it also directly influences the employee experience at every step of the employee lifecycle (ELC), which consists of all the steps or processes in which an employee participates during his or her relationship with an organization.

-While the ELC is mainly chronological, everything from engagement to feedback runs parallel and must be coordinated constantly.
+While the ELC is mainly chronological, everything from engagement to feedback runs parallel and therefore needs to be coordinated constantly.

 In the above graphic, each step contains example use cases.
-Together these use cases create a positive and ultimately human workplace experience that enables your employees to do their best possible work and to exploit their full potential.
+Together, these use cases create a positive and ultimately human workplace experience that enables your employees to do their best possible work and attain their fullest potential.

-For your employees it doesn't matter if corporate news are published by Internal Comms, the annual employee survey is sent by HR, and the e-learning course is developed by the Training team.
-For them it's all coming from one place: your organization, and it should be accessible in one place in order to create an enjoyable, unified employee experience.
+It doesn't matter to your employees if corporate news is published by Internal Comms, the annual employee survey is sent by HR, and the e-learning course is developed by the training team.
+In their view, it's all coming from the same place: your organization.
+It makes sense then that it all be accessible through one portal in order to create an enjoyable, unified employee experience.

-Since you especially want to include non-desk workers and Gen Z, private smartphones offer the best possible channel to use.
-With an employee app as the basis to the experience, you will provide your workforce with a single point of identification with your company.
-Branded with your own logo, the employee app will become the go-to-place for your personnel to interact with your company.
+Private smartphones offer the best possible channel for reaching all of your employees.
+With an app at the foundation of your employee experience initiatives, you will be giving your workforce a single point of identification with your company.
+Branded with your own logo, an employee app will become the go-to place for interacting with your company.

-To quote author, motivational speaker, and marketing consultant Simon Sinek, “Customers will never love a company until the employees love it first.”
-The aim to create a compelling employee experience is ultimately the aim to drive your company forward.
+And to quote author, motivational speaker, and marketing consultant Simon Sinek, “Customers will never love a company until the employees love it first.”
+The goal of creating a compelling employee experience is ultimately the goal of driving your company forward.

 Should you like to learn more about the employee experience, mobile internal communication, and the digital workplace, feel free to contact us or leave a comment below.